kymlu/eating-memories/src/pages/posts/bean-paste.md

 On medium heat, bring beans to a boil.
 Boil for ~2 minutes while foam appears.

 Drain the beans.
-Wash the pot quickly and put the beans back into the pot.
+Rinse the pot and put the beans back in.
 Pour enough cold water to cover the beans.

 Cover the pot but leave the lid slightly ajar.
 Simmer on low heat until beans become tender (~1.5 – 2 hours).
 Check on beans occasionally for:
 - **Foam?** Skim it